Hatfield, Hertfordshire: Transport

 Hatfield is 20 mi to the north of London.
 It is 14 mi from London Luton Airport.
 The A1(M) runs through a tunnel beneath the town, which is also close to the M25.

 In the eighteenth and nineteenth centuries it was the northern terminus of the Hatfield and Reading Turnpike that allowed travelers from the north to continue their journey to the west without going through the congestion of London.

 The East Coast railway line from London to York runs through the town, separating the old and new parts.
 A commuter service connects Hatfield railway station to London King's Cross.
 A new railway station and car park opened in late 2015.
 The frequent train service runs direct from Hatfield Station to London King's Cross (21 minutes) via Finsbury Park (16 minutes, Victoria Underground Line) on fast trains running two or three times an hour.
 An additional train service calls at all stations to Moorgate in the City of London.

-Hatfield is well served by buses with regular services to all nearby towns and villages and as far as North London.
+Hatfield is well served by buses with regular services to all nearby towns and villages and as far as north London.
 Bus services are run by Uno, Arriva and Centrebus who are all part of the local Intalink Partnership.

-There was a fatal rail crash at Hatfield in October 2000, which brought track-maintenance deficiencies to public attention.
+The Hatfield rail crash occurred in October 2000, which brought track-maintenance deficiencies to public attention.
 A garden beside the East Coast Main Line was built as a memorial to the crash victims.

+Local media

+The local TV stations are BBC London & ITV London, received from the Crystal Palace TV transmitter and the Hemel Hempstead relay transmitter.
+BBC East and ITV Anglia are also received from the Sandy Heath TV transmitter.

+Local radio stations are BBC Three Counties Radio on 90.4 FM, Heart Hertfordshire on 106.9 and Radio Verulam on 92.6 FM.

+The Welwyn Hatfield Times is the town's local weekly newspaper.